katamb/thesis-scripts/llm-analyze/prompts/prompt_ideas.md

 7. Hints?
 Not sure how to utilize that
 8. Dataflow analysis (Khare and Dutta)
 9. Provide API / dataflow descriptions
+10. Providing extra context from codebase when asked (has not shown to be beneficial: https://arxiv.org/pdf/2401.01269.pdf and https://arxiv.org/pdf/2401.16185.pdf)
+11. Code review (list taken from https://www.awesomecodereviews.com/checklists/secure-code-review-checklist/, slightly modified)

 # Potential clues:
 1. Output of SCAT tools